 Larvae are white with a dark, round head capsule and constrictions between body segments that make them look lumpy.
 They measure about 2.5 cm (1 inch) long when mature.
-Pupae resemble a yellow mummy with the adult characteristics of legs, antennae, and head readily noticeable.
-Eggs are laid in the cracks and crevices of the bark, while the larval and pupal stages are found in the wood.
+Pupae resemble yellowish mummies with the adult characteristics of legs, antennae, and head readily noticeable.
 Larvae and pupae of the locust borer are rarely seen unless infested black locust wood is being split.

-Locust borer belongs to the cerambycid family of beetles.
+Locust borer, Megacyllene robiniae, belongs to the cerambycid family of beetles.
 Adult cerambycids are often called longhorn borers in reference to their long antennae.
 The larvae are known as roundheaded borers.